Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

 1. Oral Phosphodiesterase 5 (PDE 5) Inhibitors

-The most commonly used and best-studied form of penile rehabilitation after nerve-sparing RP would be oral phosphodiesterase 5 (PDE 5) inhibitors.
-Examples of PDE5 inhibitors include:
+The medication that is most used would be the oral phosphodiesterase 5 (PDE 5) inhibitors.
+Here are some examples of it:

 - Sildenafil (Viagra)